jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/1 LAP/activities.md

 Assessment work
 <!-- Session 5 Activities Go Here -->
 ---
+Students to prepare presentations.
+<!-- Session 6 Activities Go Here -->
+---
 **"The Secret Place" by Richard McKenna** (1966)
    - This story follows an AI in a mining colony located on a distant planet, delving into themes of self-discovery and what it means to be sentient.
-<!-- Session 6 Activities Go Here -->
----
-Students to prepare presentations.
 <!-- Session 7 Activities Go Here -->
 ---
 **"The Algorithms for Love" by Ken Liu** (2004)
    - This story gives a deep look into AI and love, making it a valuable addition for discussions on AI emotions and ethics.

+Also check out the movie, Her (2013).

 <!-- Session 8 Activities Go Here -->
 ---
 **"Computer Friendly" by Eileen Gunn** (1989)